 The SQL descriptor area is used for managing input and output data in dynamically submitted SQL statements containing parameter markers, and for managing result sets (e.g. returned by a

 An SQL descriptor area is allocated with the ESQL statement

 ALLOCATE DESCRIPTORand deallocated with

 DEALLOCATE DESCRIPTOR.
 See the Mimer SQL Reference Manual, SQL Statement Descriptions, for more information.

 A program may allocate several separate descriptor areas, identified by different descriptor names.
 Normally one descriptor is used for input data and one for output data.
 The describe statement is used to populate an SQL descriptor.
-Describe can be used with or without nesting.
-If with nesting is specified, information about attributes for structured user-defined types will be included in the description.

 The following statement types can use information from SQL descriptor areas: